Who do I talk to if I have a concern?

-You may wish to talk with the class teacher or the Director of Inclusion/ Special Educational Needs and Disability Coordinator (SENDCO), Mrs Penny Taylor.
+You may wish to talk with the class teacher or the Special Educational Needs and Disability Coordinator (SENDCo), Mr Ben Scott.
 The office will be able to make an appointment for you and the school to meet.

 Please click here for our SEN information report.